-Michael Farrell - Nominee of University of New South Wales
+Michael Farrell - Nominee of University of New South Wales (Resigned August 2024)

-Michael Farrell was appointed Director in August 2022.
+Michael Farrell was appointed Director in August 2022 and resigned in August 2024.
 He is Director of the National Drug and Alcohol Research Centre at the University of New South Wales.

-Jennifer Alexander - Nominee of Neuroscience Research Australia
+Jennifer Alexander - Nominee of Neuroscience Research Australia, then reappointed as Independent Director